caropeboka/SignalAndImageProcessing/README.md

 # SignalAndImageProcessing

-This is a program for a lot og signal and image processing
+This is a program for a lot of signal and image processing